Infi-S/STA2453/README.md

   This folder includes both text and image outputs that are finally used in each report.
 Complete outputs can be found and reproduced by the notebooks in the **Script** folder.

 - **Script**:
-  This folder contains Python scripts and Jupyter notebooks used for data cleaning, exploratory data analysis, and progress reporting.
+  This folder contains Python scripts and Jupyter notebooks used for data cleaning, exploratory data analysis, progress reporting and model constructions.

 - **Model**:
-  This folder includes scikit-learn models trained during research.
+  This folder includes scikit-learn and PyTorch models trained and saved during research.

 ---